EnDAOsment/DAO-Smart-Contract-Framework/README.md

 2. **Approval Governor**: This Governor handles proposals in their initial stages, requiring a simple approval threshold (or a designated set of approvers, 2/3) before progressing further.
 Focus on WHY we should go forward with the proposal.
 3. **Quadratic Governor**: This Governor type, implemented using quadratic voting, is employed in the later stages of a proposal, allowing for more nuanced and weighted voting based on participants' preference intensity.
 Focus on HOW MUCH resources we should allocate and HOW we should implement the proposal.

-One of the key limitions among the existing DAOs, in our opinion, is each proposal general stands on its own when, in reality, proposals should be batched together over a single voting period.
-A proposal should be analogous to electing an official policy-maker/executive, because of Bounded Rationality due to resource limitation, such as Time, Attention, and Information, as well as money and manpower.
-This means, with a given fiscal period, such as 3 months, there should only be 1 major voting process for everyone to review, discuss, and decide what to move forward with.
+Before commencing this project, we evaluated major DAO platforms like Aragon (deemed too costly for customization), DAOStack (appears deprecated), and Colony (primarily DeFi-focused).
+A significant limitation among existing DAO platforms and tools, in our view, is their tendency to conduct individual proposal votings.
+In reality, proposals should be batched together within a single voting period due to bounded rationality, stemming from limited resources such as time, attention, information, money, and manpower.
+Consequently, each voting period should be analogous to electing an official policymaker or executive, but with voters ranking or approving proposals based on their qualitative and social value.
+For a given fiscal period, e.g., three months, there should ideally be only one major voting process for all participants to review, discuss, and collectively decide on initiatives.

-Comparison with major DAO Platforms:
-- Aragon:
-- DAOStack
-- Colony